pritam-31/ptm-done/README.md

 # ptm-done
-this is a my 1st demo
+this is a my 1st demo.